-There is a 50-foot wide stock access lane along the southeast corner of the boundary to water (river) for private stock.
+There is a 50-foot wide stock access lane along the southeast corner of the boundary to water (river) for private livestock.

-About 85 percent of the water rights on the Belle Fourche River have been adjudicated for South Dakota.
+About 85 percent of the Belle Fourche River has been adjudicated for South Dakota.
 Nearly all of the remainder has been purchased by Wyoming ranchers.
 Little, if any, remains unallocated.